bjvanderweij/trunks/README.md

 This will integrate the commits that have been approved and integrated into `origin/main` along with work by your team-mates into your local `main`.

-You are largely completely free in how organize your work in local commits.
+You are largely free in how organize your work in local commits.
 Local commits could, but don't have to, correspond to individual features.
 Since they are local, you can also freely amend and re-order these commits with `git rebase`.